19hours/sg-statutes/Acts/Financial Advisers Act.md

 (c) a person and his associates are,

-entitled to exercise or control the exercise of not less than 20% of the votes attached to the voting shares in the corporation, that person shall be deemed to have an interest in that security.
+entitled to exercise or control the exercise of not less than 20% of the votes attached to the voting shares in the corporation, that person shall be deemed to have an interest in that specified product.

+[Act 4 of 2017 wef 08/10/2018]

 (6) For the purposes of subsection (5), a person is an associate of another person if the first-mentioned person is —

 (a) a subsidiary of that other person;

-(b) a person who is accustomed or is under an obligation whether formal or informal to act in accordance with the directions, instructions or wishes of that other person in relation to the security referred to in subsection (5); or
+(b) a person who is accustomed or is under an obligation whether formal or informal to act in accordance with the directions, instructions or wishes of that other person in relation to the specified product referred to in subsection (5); or

+[Act 4 of 2017 wef 08/10/2018]

-(c) a corporation that is, or a majority of the directors of which are, accustomed or under an obligation whether formal or informal to act in accordance with the directions, instructions or wishes of that other person in relation to that security.
+(c) a corporation that is, or a majority of the directors of which are, accustomed or under an obligation whether formal or informal to act in accordance with the directions, instructions or wishes of that other person in relation to that specified product.

 [Act 35 of 2014 wef 01/07/2015]

+[Act 4 of 2017 wef 08/10/2018]

-(7) A person shall be deemed to have an interest in a security in any one or more of the following circumstances:
+(7) A person shall be deemed to have an interest in a specified product in any one or more of the following circumstances:

-(a) where he has entered into a contract to purchase a security;
+(a) where he has entered into a contract to purchase a specified product;

+[Act 4 of 2017 wef 08/10/2018]

-(b) where he has a right, otherwise than by reason of having an interest under a trust, to have a security transferred to himself or to his order, whether the right is exercisable presently or in the future and whether on the fulfilment of a condition or not;
+(b) where he has a right, otherwise than by reason of having an interest under a trust, to have a specified product transferred to himself or to his order, whether the right is exercisable presently or in the future and whether on the fulfilment of a condition or not;

+[Act 4 of 2017 wef 08/10/2018]

-(c) where he has the right to acquire a security, or an interest in a security, under an option, whether the right is exercisable presently or in the future and whether on the fulfilment of a condition or not; or
+(c) where he has the right to acquire a specified product, or an interest in a specified product, under an option, whether the right is exercisable presently or in the future and whether on the fulfilment of a condition or not; or

+[Act 4 of 2017 wef 08/10/2018]

-(d) where he is entitled, otherwise than by reason of his having been appointed a proxy or representative to vote at a meeting of members of a corporation or of a class of its members, to exercise or control the exercise of a right attached to a security, not being a security of which he is the registered holder.
+(d) where he is entitled, otherwise than by reason of his having been appointed a proxy or representative to vote at a meeting of members of a corporation or of a class of its members, to exercise or control the exercise of a right attached to a specified product, not being a specified product of which he is the registered holder.

+[Act 4 of 2017 wef 08/10/2018]

-(8) A person shall be deemed to have an interest in a security if that security is held jointly with another person.
+(8) A person shall be deemed to have an interest in a specified product if that specified product is held jointly with another person.

+[Act 4 of 2017 wef 08/10/2018]

-(9) For the purpose of determining whether a person has an interest in a security, it is immaterial that the interest cannot be related to a particular security.
+(9) For the purpose of determining whether a person has an interest in a specified product, it is immaterial that the interest cannot be related to a particular specified product.

+[Act 4 of 2017 wef 08/10/2018]

 (10) There shall be disregarded —

-(a) an interest in a security if the interest is that of a person who holds the security as bare trustee;
+(a) an interest in a specified product if the interest is that of a person who holds the specified product as bare trustee;

+[Act 4 of 2017 wef 08/10/2018]

-(b) an interest in a security if the interest is that of a person whose ordinary business includes the lending of money if he holds the interest only by way of security for the purposes of a transaction entered into in the ordinary course of business in connection with the lending of money;
+(b) an interest in a specified product if the interest is that of a person whose ordinary business includes the lending of money if he holds the interest only by way of security for the purposes of a transaction entered into in the ordinary course of business in connection with the lending of money;

+[Act 4 of 2017 wef 08/10/2018]

-(c) an interest of a person in a security if that interest is an interest held by him by reason of his holding a prescribed office;
+(c) an interest of a person in a specified product if that interest is an interest held by him by reason of his holding a prescribed office;

+[Act 4 of 2017 wef 08/10/2018]

 (d) an interest of a company in its own securities if that interest is purchased or otherwise acquired in accordance with sections 76B to 76G of the Companies Act (Cap.
 50); and

-(e) a prescribed interest in a security being an interest of such person, or of a person included in such class of persons, as may be prescribed.
+(e) a prescribed interest in a specified product being an interest of such person, or of a person included in such class of persons, as may be prescribed.

+[Act 4 of 2017 wef 08/10/2018]

-(11) An interest in a security shall not be disregarded by reason only of —
+(11) An interest in a specified product shall not be disregarded by reason only of —

 (a) its remoteness;